JalalUddin7/AIForGoodCurriculum/Workshop #2/hands-on-session1/lab2-1-guide.md

 [![Generic badge](https://img.shields.io/badge/mode-no_code-BLUE.svg)](https://shields.io/)

-Great for an initial look.
+The pre-compiled Kiosk is great for an initial look.
 This version uses some preconfigured API keys so you can get going straight away.

 Step 1: Download the Kiosk app from the Microsoft App Store here: https://www.microsoft.com/en-gb/p/intelligent-kiosk/9nblggh5qd84